General Frameworks for Conditional Two-Sample Testing: Approach via Density Ratio Estimation

-where $\mathrm{TV}(f_{YX}^{(1)}, f_{YX})$ denotes the TV distance between two distributions with densities $f_{YX}^{(1)}$ and $f_{YX}$, respectively.
-Since the TV distance becomes zero if and only if two distributions are identical, our classifier-based test can be powerful against general alternatives when the classifier in use approximates the Bayes classifier.
+where $\mathrm{TV}(f_{XY}^{(1)}, f_{XY})$ denotes the TV distance between two distributions with densities $f_{XY}^{(1)}$ and $f_{XY}$, respectively.
+Since the TV distance equals zero if and only if two distributions are identical, our classifier-based test can be powerful against general alternatives when the employed classifier approximates the Bayes classifier.